j-roskopf/ComposeGuard/README.md

-     * you may not care about new unstable params if the composable is already skippable */ ignoreUnstableParamsOnSkippableComposables = true // defaults to false }
+     * you may not care about new unstable params if the composable is already skippable */ ignoreUnstableParamsOnSkippableComposables = true // defaults to false

+    /**
+     * If baseline metrics are missing, the check task will no longer fail and will instead just report
+     * all checks.
+Baseline metrics will be effectively ignored when this is set.
+     */
+    reportAllOnMissingBaseline = true // defaults to false }
 ```